peterjmartinson/vanilla-todo/data/blog_server.md

 response to the callback.
 Note two things here:

 1. The response must be sent through `JSON.parse()`.
-When the data objects are flying through the internets, they're in the form of strings...
+When the data objects are flying through the internets, they're in the form of strings put that way with `JSON.stringify()`.
+To be used as actual objects, they need to be parsed.
+2. The parsed data isn't simply passed to the callback, but it's attached as a property to the callback object.

+Back in the server, this route is caught by Express's `app.get()` method, which routes the request to the server's `model.js`, specifically to the `readAllItems` method.
+All this guy does is `res.send()` the whole array of database items back through the pipeline.